osohq/oso/docs/using/frameworks/index.rst

 to send us a Slack message.

 .. todo:: Add link to blog posts about using oso with a framework.
-.. todo:: Add link to cloneable example app.
+.. todo:: Add link to example app.